maxx1128/Webdev-Study-Notes/react/JSXRenderingTricks.md

----
-group: react
-layout: post

-title: JSX Rendering Tricks
+# JSX Rendering Tricks

-descr: Useful ways to control how React templates or components are rendered
+Useful ways to control how React templates or components are rendered
----

 ## Using .map()